-You’ll receive a heads-up first if the BFS has a current mailing address for you.
-You should receive a “Notice of Intent to Offset,” letting you know that you won’t be receiving some or all of your tax refund this year.
+You’ll receive a notification first if the BFS has a current mailing address for you.
+You should receive a Notice of Intent to Offset, letting you know that you won’t be receiving some or all of your tax refund this year.

-What to Do If You Receive a Notice
+What To Do If You Receive a Notice

 Consider reaching out to the Taxpayer Advocate Service (TAS) for help if you legitimately don’t owe the lender but the lender won’t budge.
-Local offices are listed on their website.

-Otherwise, you can pay off the debt in question, but you only have 60 days to do so after you receive the notice.
-Go to pay.gov/paygov/paymydebt, call 888-826-3127, or send payment with proof that you made it to the Department of the Treasury at P.O.
+Otherwise, you can pay off the debt in question, but you only have 60 days after you receive the notice to do so.
+Visit the government’s debt payment website, call 888-826-3127, or send payment with proof that you made it, to the Department of the Treasury, P.O.
 Box 979101, St. Louis, MO 63197-9000.

-If the Debt Is a Student Loan
+If the Debt Is a Federal Student Loan

-What if You Don’t Receive a Notice?
+What If You Don’t Receive a Notice?

-NOTE: Tax laws change periodically and the above information may not reflect the most recent changes.
+Tax laws change periodically, and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
-The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.
+The information contained in this article is not intended as tax advice, and it is not a substitute for tax advice.